Lee McClung: Treasurer

 McClung was a director of the Phoenix Mutual Life Insurance Company of Hartford, Connecticut, a director of the Marion Institute of Alabama, a national councilman of the Boy Scouts of America, and treasurer of the American Association for Highway Improvement.
 He was a member of the Metropolitan, Riding, and Chevy Chase Clubs of Washington, the University Club of New York City, and the Graduates and New Haven Lawn Clubs of New Haven.
 He was also elected president of the Yale Alumni Association of Washington on December 22, 1910.
 McClung never married.
 He had two brothers who went to Yale.

 Death

-McClung died in a private hospital in London after a three-months' illness of typhoid fever contracted at Frankfurt.
+McClung died in a private hospital in London after a three-month illness of typhoid fever contracted at Frankfurt.
 His brother C. M. was with him when he died.
 His body was returned to the United States on board the steamer St. Paul, which left Liverpool on December 26, 1914.
 His funeral service took place at St. Thomas Episcopal Church, New York on January 4, 1915; he was buried in Knoxville's Old Gray Cemetery two days later following additional services at his sister's home.

 One of his obituaries reminisced: "Ah!
 A remarkable athlete, a wonderful football player, a lovable classmate, a diligent student, a manly man–a type Yale men idealize for emulation.
 Such was Lee McClung."